mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to get a list of games to play based on how many people are playing In order to make it easier to pick the right game.

-  Usage: ruby games.rb --list "3 players"
+  Usage: ./game --list "3 players"

 Acceptance Criteria:
 * Displays a list of games that allow the specified number of players</pre>